rocky/python-decompile-cfg/README.rst

 ------------

 *decompile-cfg* translates Python bytecode back into equivalent Python source code.
-It accepts Python version 3.8 - 3.10 bytecode for now.
+It accepts Python version 3.8 to 3.10 bytecode for now.

-For decompilation of older Python bytecode, see decompyle3_ and uncomple6_.
+For decompilation of older Python bytecode, see decompyle3_ and uncompyle6_.

 Why this?
 ---------